 This is why it is essential to work with an experienced workers' compensation attorney.
 The goal of an attorney is to ensure that you receive the workers' compensation benefits to which you are entitled.
 Your attorney will:

 Workers' compensation attorneys work on contingency, so they only get paid if you get paid.
 In Pennsylvania, the amount that workers' compensation attorneys can collect is set by state law or by an agreement between you and your attorney.
 Workers' compensation laws are written with the assumption that you may hire an attorney to help you with your case.

-Let the York, PA Attorneys at KBG Injury Law Help You If You Think Your Workers’ Compensation Benefits Are Ending
+Let the York, PA Attorneys at KBG Injury Law Help You If You Think Your Workers' Compensation Benefits Are Ending

 Receiving a notice of an IME, being contacted by a vocational counselor or receiving a termination petition for your benefits from your employer are all reasons for you to be concerned that your workers’ compensation benefits may end before you have recovered from your work-related injury.
 The workers' compensation attorneys at KBG Injury Law have the knowledge and the experience to help you fend off these attempts to terminate your benefits.

 We care deeply about our clients, and each case is important to us.
 We understand how important workers' compensation benefits can be to you and to your family if you have been injured and are unable to earn a regular income.
 We also understand how difficult it can be when you have been injured to ensure you file all forms on time and are protected against any machinations by your employer or their insurance company.

-If you would like to know what we can do for you and how we can help you with your workers’ compensation claims, you can call us at any time at 1-800-509-1011 or contact us online and leave us your name, contact information and the details about your case and we will contact you as soon as possible.
+If you would like to know what we can do for you and how we can help you with your workers' compensation claims, you can call us at any time or fill out our contact form and leave us your name, contact information and details about your case and we will contact you as soon as possible.
 We have office locations in York, Lancaster, Hanover, Harrisburg, and Gettysburg and serve all of South Central Pennsylvania.